-The \$5,480,000 General Obligation Refunding Bonds, Series 2020 (the "Bonds") of Putnam County, Tennessee (the "County") shall be issued as fully registered Bonds in denominations of \$5,000 and authorized integral multiples thereof.
+The \$49,160,000 General Obligation School Refunding Bonds, Series 2020 (Federally Taxable) (the "Bonds") of Putnam County, Tennessee (the "County") shall be issued as fully registered Bonds in denominations of \$5,000 and authorized integral multiples thereof.
 The Bonds will be issued in book-entry only form and registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC") except as otherwise described herein.
 DTC will act as securities depository of the Bonds.
 So long as Cede & Co. is the registered owner of the Bonds, as the nominee for DTC, principal and interest with respect to the Bonds shall be payable to Cede & Co., as nominee for DTC, which will, in turn, remit such principal and interest to the DTC participants for subsequent disbursements to the beneficial owners of the Bonds.
 Individual purchases of the Bonds will be made in book-entry only form, in denominations of \$5,000 or integral multiples thereof and will bear interest at the annual rates as shown below.
 Interest on the Bonds will be payable semi-annually on each April 1 and October 1 beginning on October 1, 2020 by check or draft mailed to the owners thereof as shown on the books and records of U.S. Bank National Association, Nashville, Tennessee, the registration and paying agent (the "Registration Agent").
 In the event of discontinuation of the book-entry system, principal of and interest on the Bonds are payable at the designated corporate trust office of the Registration Agent.

 The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
 For the prompt payment of the principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
-The Bonds are additionally payable from, but not secured by, revenues to be derived from the sale of property within the industrial and business park, a portion of the public infrastructure costs of which are being refinanced by the Bonds.